nkchai/JupyterHub-on-Spark/hub-setup.md

 ### Run the Hub server

-Use `sudo` to run the below commands.
+Use `sudo` to run the below commands for multi user access.

 To start the Hub server, run the command: